RTXteam/RTX-KG2/README.md

 (note the absence of the `all` argument to `build-kg2-snakemake.sh`).
 A partial build of KG2 may take about 12 hours.
 Note, you have to have previously run an `all` build of KG2, or else the partial build will not work.
-Note, when doing a partial build, existing KG2 JSON files in the `/home/ubuntu/kg2-build` directory from previous builds will just get used and will not get updated; if you want any of those files to get updated, you should delete them before running the partial build.
+Note, when doing a partial build, existing KG2 JSON files in the `/home/ubuntu/kg2-build` directory (which have filenames like `kg2-*.json`) from previous builds will just get used and will _not_ get updated; if you want any of those files to get updated, you should _delete_ them before running the partial build.
 </details>

 <details>